Yaramasu12/Assignment2-Yaramasu/README.md

 >And it is located in the Newyork Bay.<br>
 That's why the statue is the **MOST FAVORITE PLACE**.

+# Directions from Maryvile to Statue of Liberty.#
 1. Go to the kansas city Airport.
+2.